joelparkerhenderson/ways-of-working/README.md

 ## For mutual interactions

-For interactions, here are some examples:
+For interactions, here are some examples.

 * Mutual respect.
 * Mutual purpose.